BioSystemsUM/MEWpy/docs/mew.md

       Status: optimal,
     ...

 ## CoRegFlux
-**`CoRegFlux`** is a linear regression-based phenotype simulation method for integrated models.
+**`CoRegFlux`** is a linear regression-based phenotype simulation method.
 This method circumvents discrete constraints created by **`RFBA`** and **`SRFBA`** using a continuous approach: reactions' constraints are proportional (using soft plus activation function) to the predicted expression of related genes.

-**`CoRegFlux`** performs a single steady-state simulation using the linear regression model predictions to limit flux through some reactions.
+**`CoRegFlux`** performs a single steady-state simulation using predicted gene expression data (estimated with a linear regression model) to limit flux through some reactions.
-Hence, this method can predict the phenotypic behavior of an organism in all environmental conditions available in the gene expression dataset.
+Hence, this method can predict the phenotypic behavior of an organism for all environmental conditions of the gene expression dataset.
 However, this method must use a different training dataset to infer regulators' influence scores and train the linear regression models.

 **`CoRegFlux`** can also perform dynamic simulations for a series of time steps.
 At each time step, dynamic **`CoRegFlux`** updates metabolite concentrations and biomass yield using the euler function.
 These values are then translated into additional constraints to be added to the steady-state simulation.